Ukraine conflict: Can the Minsk-2 peace deal be salvaged? | DW | 12.02.2020

 A new agreement, a kind of Minsk-3 deal, does not look likely.
 Russia is not interested in Kyiv's new demands, such as the desire to regain control over its 400-kilometer eastern border with Russia.
 Ukraine's President Volodymyr Zelenskiy has said only then would he agree to local elections in the separatist-controlled regions, which would most likely be held in autumn 2020.
 Speaking to Ukraine's Interfax news agency on Tuesday, however, the Ukrainian leader said that he believes Russia is ready to think about Kyiv's demands.

-As long as Minsk-2 remains unfulfilled, the EU will uphold its sanctions against Russia — a move that Germany and other Western countries have backed.
+As long as Minsk-2 remains unfulfilled, the EU will uphold its sanctions against Russia — a move that many Western countries have backed.
 What is not clear, at this stage, is whether the sanctions regime will be amended if changes are made to the peace agreement.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.